 Grand Lake is situated in the interior of the island of Newfoundland.
 It has an area of 543 km squared which makes it the largest lake on newfoundland.
 If you are an angler or simply enjoy fishing now and then, Grand Lake is the place to be.
 The lake is nearly uninhabited with a number of small hunting and fishing lodges near the small town of Howley and Deer Lake.
 The many inflowing streams are filled with trout and salmon.
 Including the smaller ‘feeder’ lakes, Sandy and Birchy, the entire waterway system is a very popular boating and fishing destination.
 Many kayakers and canoeists use these waterways as well to take in the beautiful scenery of towering cliffs and rocky shoreline.

 Located in the western interior of Newfoundland, Red Indian Lake surrounds the small community of Millertown.
 The lake received its name because its first known inhabitants were the Beothuk Indians.
-Beothuk’s were also known as the “Red Indians” due to the tradition of covering their skin in Red Ochre – a red clay found in certain areas around Newfoundland.
+Beothuk’s were also known as the “Red Indians” due to the tradition of covering their skin in Red Ochre.
+This is a red clay found in certain areas around Newfoundland.

 This is the largest and longest river on the island of Newfoundland running 246 km long.
 It flows through the Exploits Valley in the central part of Newfoundland.
 It’s the perfect destination to take a rafting trip for both beginners and experts.
 This river is a known world-class destination for salmon anglers.
-There has been much work that has gone into restoring this river making it one of the most abundant producers of Atlantic Salmon in the world.
+There has been much work that has gone into restoring this river.
+It is now one of the most abundant producers of Atlantic Salmon in the world.

 GROS MORNE NATIONAL PARK

 Gros Morne National Park lies on the west coast of the island of Newfoundland.
 There are launch areas you can utilize to spend the day canoeing and paddling.
 These launch sites include, Trout River Pond, Mill Brook and/or Lomond.
-Upper and Lower Trout River Pond is located at the southern end of Gros Morne National Park and is one of the most well-known “in-land” fjords that the park has.
+Upper and Lower Trout River Pond is located at the southern end of Gros Morne National Park.
+It is one of the most well-known “in-land” fjords that the park has.
 Western Brook Pond, is found on the west coast of the island of Newfoundland.
-It runs 16 kilometres with a depth of 165 metres and is the perfect habitat for Atlantic Salmon, Brook Trout and Arctic Char.
+It runs 16 kilometres with a depth of 165 metres.
+It is the perfect habitat for Atlantic Salmon, Brook Trout and Arctic Char.
 The best way to see this epic inlet is by boat tour such as BonTours.